Improving Domain Generalization with Domain Relations: Leveraging Domain Relations for Out-of-Domain Generalization

-We now describe the proposed method -- \mymodel\ (leveraging domain distances for domain generalization).
-The goal of \mymodel\ is to improve handling of domain shifts by constructing domain-specific models.
-During training, a multi-headed network is used to learn domain-specific functions, with each head associated with a different training domain (Figure~\ref{fig:pipeline}(a)).
-A consistency loss is also introduced to address the challenge of insufficient training data for certain domains (Figure~\ref{fig:pipeline}(c)).
-During testing, test domain-specific models are constructed for inference by reweighing the training domain-specific models, taking into account the similarity between the training and test domains (Figure~\ref{fig:pipeline}(d)).
-Relations between domains are extracted directly from domain meta-data and refined through learning from the same meta-data (Figure~\ref{fig:pipeline}(b)).
-In the remainder of this section, we will explain in more detail the processes of building domain-specific models during training and inference, as well as how to obtain domain relations.
+We now describe the proposed method -- \mymodel\ (leveraging domain distances for out-of-domain generalization).
+The goal of \mymodel\ is to improve out-of-domain generalization by constructing domain-specific models.
+During the training phase, we employ a multi-headed network architecture where each head corresponds to a specific training domain (Figure~\ref{fig:pipeline}(a)).
+This allows us to learn domain-specific functions and capture the nuances of each domain.
+To address the challenge of limited training data in certain domains, we introduce a consistency loss that aids in training (Figure~\ref{fig:pipeline}(c)).
+During the testing phase, we construct test domain-specific models for inference by reweighing the training domain-specific models.
+This reweighting process takes into account the similarity between the training and test domains, allowing us to adapt the model to the specific characteristics of the test domain (Figure~\ref{fig:pipeline}(d)).
+To establish domain relations, we extract information directly from domain meta-data and refine the relationships through meta-data-driven learning (Figure~\ref{fig:pipeline}(b)).
+In the following sections, we delve into the details of the training and inference processes, elucidating how we construct domain-specific models and obtain domain relations.